GuidesSession Workflow

 Session Workflow

 A practical guide to working with Claude Code Setup.
-Sessions typically last 30-90 minutes before context fills up.
+Sessions usually last 30-90 minutes before context fills up.

 The Session Cycle